 Living at Beloit College

-While you’ll spend a lot of time at Beloit in class, you’ll be living outside it.
-Here’s what you need to know about getting settled on campus.
+While you’ll spend a lot of time in class, you’ll spend even more time in your residence hall.
+Here’s what you need to know about living on campus

 You can expect to receive your housing and roommate assignment (along with your mailbox assignment) by mid-July.
-Before that time, the director of residential life considers your residence hall agreement and placement questionnaire (due at the time you sent your enrollment deposit) to match you with someone compatible.
+Before that time, the director of Residential Life considers your residence hall agreement information (due now, if you haven’t submitted it already) to match you with someone compatible.

 Most first-years are placed in double rooms.
 Occasionally, first-years have singles, triples, or, in rare instances, quads.

 Residence Halls at Beloit